Xilinx/Vitis-AI/alveo-hbm/README.md

 Following section will guide you through the Alveo-HBM card preparation steps and on-premise overlays setup flow for Vitis AI.

-## Alveo Card Setup
+## Alveo Card and Overlays Setup

-We provide some scripts to help to automatically finish the setup process.
+We provide some scripts to help to automatically finish the Alveo card and overlay files setup process.
 You could refer to these to understand the required steps.
 To use the scripts, just input the command below.
-It will determine the cards (U50, U50LV or U280) and Operating System you are using, download and install the appropriate packages.
+It will detect the cards type (U50, U50LV or U280) and Operating System you are using, then download and install the appropriate packages.
+Please note you should run this script in **host** environment.

 ~~~
 source ./install.sh